 I take a deep breath, replying with a soft nod of my head, “I want nothing more than to go on a date with you.”

-And as simple as that, Max and I confirm our attraction to one another.
+And as simple as that, Mason and I confirm our attraction to one another.
 And just like that, I’m as excited as a teenager for the first time in a long while.